dainyl/fabric-client-wrapper/DOCUMENTATION.md

 -   `fcn` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The function name to be returned when calling `stub.GetFunctionAndParameters()` in the target chaincode.
 Default is 'invoke'
 -   `args` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>** An array of string arguments specific to the chaincode's 'Invoke' method
+-   `opts` **any** The options for the transaction proposal
--   `transientMap` **[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)?** Map that can be used by the chaincode but not saved in the ledger, such as cryptographic information for encryption
+    -   `opts.transientMap` **[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)?** Map that can be used by the chaincode but not saved in the ledger, such as cryptographic information for encryption
+    -   `opts.targets` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;Peer>?** The peers to use for the transaction proposal, falls back to the first peer in the channel if unspecified
+    -   `opts.timeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** A number indicating milliseconds to wait on the response before rejecting the promise with a timeout error. (optional, default `60000`)

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;TransactionProposalResponse>** A promise containing a transactionProposal response from all the peers